Skip to main content

 Let’s Design the Island Your Sarasota Home Deserves

+The right kitchen island makes entertaining effortless and everyday cooking more enjoyable — an investment that pays off in quality of life every single day, not just on dinner party nights.
 At Audrey Design SRQ, we’ve helped 150+ Sarasota homeowners design kitchens they absolutely love.
 We’re licensed and insured, deeply familiar with local contractors and suppliers, and committed to realistic timelines and transparent pricing.
-When you reach out, we respond within 24 hours — guaranteed.
+When you reach out, we respond within 24 hours, guaranteed.